dcrapis/oceandao-wiki/FAQ.md

 ### Frequently Asked Questions

 - Q: Is voting from exchanges or with OCEAN currently provided as liquidity on Ocean Market currently possible?
-- A: No. Make sure to have an OCEAN balance in a non-custodial wallet before voting opens on Dec 15.
+- A: You can use your coins that are providing Liquidity in Ocean Markets to vote.
+Make sure to have an OCEAN balance in a non-custodial wallet before voting opens on Dec 15.
+Voting from CEX is not supported at the moment.
+We are working to provide support for DEX's, and other systems.

 ###

-- Q: How does Ocean relate to other Ocean funding programs (Shipyard, Data Economy Challenge)?
+- Q: How does OceanDAO relate to other Ocean funding programs (Shipyard, Data Economy Challenge)?
-- A: They are complementary:
+- A: OceanDAO is now the central place where funding comes from.
+Both Shipyard and Data Economy Challenge are being rolled into the DAO.
+It is now being improved to provide:
-  - Shipyard offers grants curated by the core Ocean team.
+  - Small & Large grants.
-  - OceanDAO offers grants curated by the broader community of OCEAN holders.
+  - Support for veteran & new teams.
-  - Data Economy Challenge (DEC) offers prizes curated by expert judges from the community.
+  - A wide range of grant categories.
-  - More information is at: https://oceanprotocol.com/fund
+  - More information is at: https://oceanprotocol.com/dao

 ###